digidem/kappa-osm/README.md

     changeset: '145',
     tags: {}
   },
-  links: [ 'versionA', 'versionB', ]
+  links: [ 'versionA', 'versionB' ]
 }
 ```

 ### osm.put(id, element, [opts, ]cb)

 Update an existing element with ID `id` to be the OSM element `element`.
-The new
+The
-element should have all fields that the OSM element would have.
-The `type` of
+new element should have all fields that the OSM element would have.
+The `type`
-the element cannot be changed.
+of the element cannot be changed.
+The fields `id` and `version` are dynamically
+added to the element provided.

 If the value of ID currently returns two or more elements, this new value will
 replace them all.